alanponce/OOP-100-days-of-code/OOP/Proyects/Documentos_contables_Contadocs/SRS/README.md

 Concept         | Definition
 --------------|-----------
-**Internal Employee**      | People can access to all parts of fiscal accounting others internal business process **External Employee**      | Collaborator who help with some customers and special works **Customer**             | They are people in need of fiscal and administration accounting **Sistema de administración tributaría (SAT)**| Goverment organization manager of paperwork related to collect taxes.
+**Internal Employee**      | People can access to all parts of fiscal accounting others internal business process **External Employee**      | Collaborator who helps with some customers and special works **Customer**             | They are people in need of fiscal and administration accounting **Sistema de administración tributaría (SAT)**| Goverment organization manager of paperwork related to collect taxes.

 ## References
 Reséndiz, G. (22 de 01 de 2019).
 Información sobre empresa.
-(P. Jurado, Entrevistador)
+(P. Jurado, Interviewer)
 ## Overview
 # Overrall description
 ## Product perspective
-La empresa cliente, cuenta con un sistema de archivos a mano que contiene toda la información administrativa, como en muchos negocios este sistema hace que se acumule una cantidad bastante voluminosa de papel y archivos, y aunque se cuenta con archiveros para estos sigue siendo una cantidad bastante importante, por lo que al tener esta cantidad de archivos en forma física y guardada en diferentes archiveros complica la búsqueda de información, además de la posibilidad de pérdidas y daños a los mismo archivos.
+The business has with a system files with administrative information, this information during time in paper in folders, but this number of documents isn’t handled adequately in along time this can become a big problem.
+It will be hard to find a necessary hard copy of any document in different places of business infrastructure, and possibilities of losing and damage it.
 ### System interfaces

 ### User interfaces